 Four complaints were received relating to surface water take over the period.
 All related to drying creeks from alleged upstream takes.
-All were investigated with only one found to be the result of a non-complying activity.
+All were investigated with two found to be the result of a non-complying activity.

-Complaint Subject Number of Complaints Justified/Requiring action Surface water - take water 04 01
+Complaint Subject Number of Complaints Surface water - take water 04